braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/transactional_message_api_campaign.md

 - Billing alerts
 - Shipping alerts

-In short, use transactional emails to send business-critical notifications originating from your service for a single user where speed is of the utmost importance.
+In short, you can use transactional emails to send business-critical notifications originating from your service for a single user where speed is of the utmost importance.

-{% alert note %}
+{% alert important %}
 Transactional emails differ from transactional campaigns, which can be used to target your users without additional costs.
-Check out [audience targeting options]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/targeting_users/) for more information.
+Check out [audience targeting options]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/#use-cases/) for more information.
 {% endalert %}

 ## Create a new campaign